Sensibly Green Building an Environmentally Friendly Kitchen

 - 1,600,000,000,000,000,000,000 metric tons.

-- The chemical reaction that occurs in a varnish as and after the solvent evaporates prevents the varnish from being redesolved by its solvent.
+- The chemical reaction that occurs in varnish as and after the solvent evaporates prevents the varnish from being redissolved by its solvent.
 Other clear finishes such as shellac and lacquer cure solely through evaporation.
 No chemical process occurs.
-In consequence, even once fully cured, they can be dissolved by their respective solvents.
+In consequence, even once fully cured, they can be redissolved by their respective solvents.